carlfulp/RepData_PeerAssessment1/PA1_template.md

 Next the average daily activity pattern was plotted.

-The time, on average across all the days in the dataset, containing the maximum number of steps occurs at **08:35**.
+The 5- minute time interval, on average across all the days in the dataset, containing the maximum number of steps ends at **08:35**.

 ## Determing the effect of imputing missing values